JellyRollMorton/game-tracker/README.md

 - Tokenizer PHP Extension
 - PostgreSQL 9.5+

-The instructions below assume that you are using the [Homestead](https://laravel.com/docs/5.5/homestead) (version 5.5 is recommended), however this should work in most environments as long as the requirements above are met.
+The instructions below assume that you are using the [Homestead](https://laravel.com/docs/5.5/homestead) development environment (tested using version 5.5), however this should work in most environments as long as the requirements above are met.

 ## Installation Instructions